SRGSSR/pillarbox-apple/Sources/CoreBusiness/CoreBusiness.docc/CoreBusiness.md

 - Player items to load content delivered by the Integration Layer.
 - Streaming analytics according to SRG SSR requirements.

+> Important: Streaming measurements are automatically collected when playing SRG SSR content using the CoreBusiness framework.
+Just ensure that tracking has been properly setup first.
+Please refer to the Analytics documentation for more information.

 ### Play SRG SSR content

 To play an SRG SSR content simply create a `PlayerItem` with ``Player/PlayerItem/urn(_:server:trackerAdapters:)``, passing the URN of the content as parameter.
 Then load it into a `Player`.